eldinhalilovic/Java-project/README.md

 # Java-project
-Goal was to create 2048 game in Java
+Implementation of 2048 game in Java.
+Available with user interface and leaderboards.